 Gettysburg Battle Of – July 1st 1863

-Gettysburg Day One.
 The battle of Gettysburg is the most well known battle of the American Civil War.
-The battle lasted for three days and when it was over more than 8,000 soldiers on both sides would be dead.
+The battle lasted for three days from July 1st to July 3rd 1863.
+When it was over more than 8,000 soldiers on both sides would be dead.

 Gettysburg Battle Who Won